Local Development Plan 2 (LDP 2) - Overview

 The Scottish Government has stated that a high-quality planning system is essential to securing the creation of quality places with the homes, infrastructure and investment that people need and it is committed to improve Scotland's planning system in order to strengthen the contribution planning can make to inclusive growth, to delivering housing and infrastructure, to addressing climate change and to sustaining, supporting and empowering communities.

-Reform is ongoing and will affect the future preparation and timescale of all future local development plans in Scotland, including the second West Lothian Local Development Plan.
+Reform is ongoing and will continue to affect the preparation and timescale of all future local development plans in Scotland, including the second West Lothian LDP.

-How planning reform affects the preparation of future Local Development Plans
+How planning reform affects the preparation of future development plans

 The most significant changes of note include:

 - increasing the time period for replacing development plans from 5 to 10 years;